-- a) What should be the command ordering behavior required of iSCSI implementations in the presence of transport errors (such as TCP checksum escapes, leading to iSCSI digest failures)? - b) Should [iSCSI] require both initiators and targets to use ordered command delivery?
+- a) What should be the command ordering behavior required of iSCSI implementations in the presence of transport errors, such as errors that corrupt the data in a fashion that is not detected by the TCP checksum (e.g., two offsetting bit flips in the same bit position), but is detected by the iSCSI CRC digest? - b) Should [iSCSI] require both initiators and targets to use ordered command delivery?